OliynykLab/OliynykLab.github.io/projects/index.md

 Here's a list of some things we did!
 Most if not all of our software is open-source.
 </div>

-{% include tags.html tags="publication, resource, website" %}
+{% include tags.html tags="publication, resource, website, software" %}

 {% include search-info.html %}